Westmont in Northern Europe 2017

-We will explore issues of conflict and peacemaking and deepend our encounters with the places and c ultures we visit rhough these courses:
+We will explore issues of conflict and peacemaking and deepen our encounters with the places and cultures we visit through these courses:

-These courses fulfill six General Education requirements: Thinking Globally; Reading Imaginative Literature; Philosophical Reflections on Reality, Knowledge and Value; Foreign Language; Communicating Cross-Culturally; Physical Education (one semester).
+These courses fulfill six General Education requirements: Thinking Historically; Philosophical Reflections on Reality, Knowledge and Value; Foreign Language; Communicating Cross-Culturally; Writing Intensive; Physical Education (one semester).

 Berlin, Germany.
 From its complete destruction at the close of WWII, through its rebuilding as a divided city symbolizing the cold-war conflict, Berlin has become one of Europe's most vibrant and beautiful cities and is unmatched addressing our themes of conflict and peacemaking.

 Rostrevor, Northern Ireland.
-We close the program with a four-week stay in the beautiful Northern Ireland countryside.
-Ireland, too, has a long history of conflict, though very different from Germany's.
+We will close the program with a several-week stays in the beautiful Northern Ireland countryside.
+Ireland--and especially Northern Ireland--has a long history of conflict, but peace has come in the last two decades, and reconciliation, though slow, is underway.
 We'll discover the beauty, the painful history and the emerging hope of this fascinating place.

-In the midst of these extended stays, we will also travel to other locations that will broaden our learning: London and Coventry in England; Desden, Prague and Budapest in Central Europe; Dublin, Belfast and the Irish coast in Ireland.
+In the midst of these extended stays, we will also travel to other locations that will broaden our learning: Hadrian's Wall on the England/Scotland border; Dresden and Bratislava in Central Europe; Dublin, Belfast and the Irish coast in Ireland.
 You'll also have the chance for independent travel.

 Travel can be challenging, cross-cultural encounters can be challenging, language learning can be challenging, community can be challenging, academics can be challenging.
 But all of these will be opportunities to deepen your character.
 Most challenging of all, but also most exciting, might be the ways in which your faith is stretched as you encounter evangelical Christians from other cultures, Christians from outside the evangelical tradition, and people of other faiths.
 These encounters can be hard, as they raise questions about one's own faith.
 But time and again we have seen students come away with a wider vision of God's work in the world and of the breadth of God's love.